fanghenshaometeor/ood-kpca-extension/README.md

 ├── ...
 ```

-*The supervised contrast learning R50 checkpoint released in the [KNN repo](https://github.com/deeplearning-wisc/knn-ood) only contains backbone weights and misses the linear layer.
+*The supervised contrast learning R50 checkpoint released in the [KNN repo](https://github.com/deeplearning-wisc/knn-ood) only contains backbone weights and misses the last linear layer.
 We further fine-tune the linear layer on top of the backbone weights following the suggestions in the [supcontrast repo](https://github.com/HobbitLong/SupContrast).
 Our trained checkpoint is released [here](https://drive.google.com/drive/folders/1-ISbfuEqMZnLpnSud6v2GSl2SNjSiXTJ?usp=sharing).*

 ## Running
 step.1.
 Run the `feat_extract_largescale.sh` to extract the penultimate layer features.